mjtiv/gene_intel_miner/USAGE.md

 **Recommended workflow**
 1. **Local (fast triage):** run hundreds/thousands of genes to shortlist hits.
 2. **Live (deep dive):** re-run the top 5–20 genes with `data_source_mode: live` for current trials, labels, and patents.

----

-### Local vs Live Mode — Data Freshness

-- **Local mode**
-  Uses ChatGPT’s built-in biomedical knowledge and prior session context.
-  ⚡ Instant, can handle huge gene lists.
-  📅 Data reflects what was available at the time of model training — may be outdated.
-  ❌ No real-time API calls or per-cell citations.

-- **Live mode**
-  Queries external databases (OpenTargets, ClinicalTrials.gov, FDA labels/PMA, PubMed, etc.) at run time.
-  ⏳ Slower, limited by API speeds and rate limits.
-  ✅ Fully up-to-date, with citations and source timestamps.

----

 **Example**
 ```text